pkarsy/AutomaticSchoolBellTimer/README.md

 end
 ```

 Now you have the driver "ds3231.be" in the tasmota filesystem.
-whithout leaving the console
+Whithout leaving the console
 ```berry
 load('ds3231')
 ```